AI2Phil/digame/docs/ROUTING_AUDIT.md

    - **Proper integration** - Seamless integration with current Next.js architecture
    - **SSR compatibility** - All pages must work with Server-Side Rendering

+4.  **Validation Only**
+If you want to double-confirm your routing is now sane: ls -la .next/server/pages | grep -v 'api' | wc -l
+If that shows around 200–210 routes (instead of 831+), your cleanup was fully effective.

 #### **Implementation Process Per Section**

 For each navigation section, we will execute the following systematic process: